Ph.D. Requirements and Timeline

 The Materials Science and Engineering seminar course (MTSC710) is a required course for all first-year students.
 The course offers an opportunity for students to develop their Individual Development Plan, explore careers, practice their presentation skills, and learn about the research of other MTSC graduate students.
 Second-year students will present a research seminar to first year students in MTSC710.
 Students will develop a flyer to promote their presentation, and faculty and other graduate students could attend.
 The presentation will include the results of the student’s literature review, preliminary research results and future directions.
 Successful completion of MTSC710 will earn one (1) credit.

 At the end of the first year (typically early May) students will write a literature review.
 The literature review is intended to prepare students and their advisor for their specific research, the oral defense, which will take place towards the end of the second year, and future publications.
 View details on how to write a literature review and how the review is graded here.
 Students are encouraged to start the literature review after classes have finished in May.
 The literature review is due August 15 of the start of the second year.
 Students will need to receive appropriate signatures on Part 1 of the Doctoral Exam Report and submit the report to the APS Student Services Manager.
+Please note that the literature review is a substitute for the preliminary written exam on the Doctoral Exam Report form.

 To become a successful scholar, it is important that students look beyond their specific field of research.
 Students are exposed to a variety of cutting-edge research topics during their APS graduate career and are encouraged to explore beyond their specific field of research by regularly attending departmental and other seminars.
 A variety of speakers present their work in APS departmental seminars including external speakers from industry and other universities, APS and affiliated departments and current APS graduate students.